-I begged his patience to hear me tell my story, which I faithfully did, from the last time I left England to the moment he first discovered me.
-And as truth always forceth its way into rational minds, so this honest worthy gentleman, who had some tincture of learning and very good sense, was immediately convinced of my candor and veracity.
-But, farther to confirm all I had said, I entreated him to give order that my cabinet should be brought, of which I had the key in my pocket (for he had already informed me how seamen disposed of my closet).
-I opened it in his own presence, and showed him the small collection of rarities I made in the country from whence I had been so strangely delivered.
-There was the comb I had contrived out of the stumps of the king's beard.
-There was a collection of needles and pins, from a foot to half a yard long; four wasps' stings, like joiners' tacks; some combings of the queen's hair; a gold ring, which one day she made me a present of in a most obliging manner, taking it from her little finger and throwing it over my head like a collar.
-I desired the captain would please to accept this ring in return of his civilities, which he absolutely refused.
-Lastly I desired him to see the breeches I had then on, which were made of a mouse's skin.
+I begged his patience to hear me tell my story, which I faithfully did, from the last time I left England, to the moment he first discovered me.
+And, as truth always forces its way into rational minds, so this honest worthy gentleman, who had some tincture of learning, and very good sense, was immediately convinced of my candour and veracity.
+But further to confirm all I had said, I entreated him to give order that my cabinet should be brought, of which I had the key in my pocket; for he had already informed me how the seamen disposed of my closet.
+I opened it in his own presence, and showed him the small collection of rarities I made in the country from which I had been so strangely delivered.
+There was the comb I had contrived out of the stumps of the king's beard, and another of the same materials, but fixed into a paring of her majesty's thumb-nail, which served for the back.
+There was a collection of needles and pins, from a foot to half a yard long; four wasp stings, like joiner's tacks; some combings of the queen's hair; a gold ring, which one day she made me a present of, in a most obliging manner, taking it from her little finger, and throwing it over my head like a collar.
+I desired the captain would please to accept this ring in return for his civilities; which he absolutely refused.
+I showed him a corn that I had cut off with my own hand, from a maid of honour's toe; it was about the bigness of Kentish pippin, and grown so hard, that when I returned England, I got it hollowed into a cup, and set in silver.
+Lastly, I desired him to see the breeches I had then on, which were made of a mouse's skin.

-I could force nothing upon him but a footman's tooth, which I observed him to examine with great curiosity, and found he had a fancy for it.
+I could force nothing on him but a footman's tooth, which I observed him to examine with great curiosity, and found he had a fancy for it.
 He received it with abundance of thanks, more than such a trifle could deserve.
-It was drawn by an unskilful surgeon, in a mistake, from one of Glumdalclitch's men, who was affected with the toothache, but it was as sound as any in his head.
-I got it cleaned, and put it in my cabinet.
+It was drawn by an unskilful surgeon, in a mistake, from one of Glumdalclitch's men, who was afflicted with the tooth-ache, but it was as sound as any in his head.
+I got it cleaned, and put it into my cabinet.
 It was about a foot long, and four inches in diameter.

-The captain was very well satisfied with this plain relation I had given him, and said he hoped when we returned to England I would oblige the world by putting it on paper, and making it public.
-My answer was, that I thought we were already overstocked with books of travels; that nothing could now pass which was not extraordinary; wherein I doubted some authors less consulted truth than their own vanity, or interest, or the diversion of ignorant readers, that my story could contain little besides common events, without those ornamental descriptions of strange plants, trees, birds, and other animals; or of the barbarous customs and idolatry of savage people, with which most writers abound.
-However, I thanked him for his good opinion, and promised to take the matter into my thoughts.
+The captain was very well satisfied with this plain relation I had given him, and said, "he hoped, when we returned to England, I would oblige the world by putting it on paper, and making it public."
+My answer was, "that we were overstocked with books of travels: that nothing could now pass which was not extraordinary; wherein I doubted some authors less consulted truth, than their own vanity, or interest, or the diversion of ignorant readers; that my story could contain little beside common events, without those ornamental descriptions of strange plants, trees, birds, and other animals; or of the barbarous customs and idolatry of savage people, with which most writers abound.
+However, I thanked him for his good opinion, and promised to take the matter into my thoughts."